cloudevents/spec/spec.md

 ### Attribute Naming Convention

-CloudEvents attributes use "camelCasing" for the object member names, to aid integration with common programming languages.
+To aid integration with common programming languages, CloudEvents attributes MUST only contain alpha-numeric characters, and MUST start with a letter.

-Attribute names that are composed of multiple words are expressed as compound words, with the first word starting with a lower-case character and all subsequent words starting with an upper-case character, and no separator characters.
+Attribute names use "camelCasing" for the object member names: they are composed of multiple words are expressed as compound words, with the first word starting with a lower-case character and all subsequent words starting with an upper-case character, and no separator characters.

 Words that are acronyms are written in all-caps, e.g. "ID" and "URL".

+Protocols or SDKs MAY have a different convention (e.g. snake_case), but MUST ensure that the attribute name is converted back, without loss of information, when the CloudEvent is passed along to a different protocol.

 ### Terminology